 Understanding the difference between different surgical procedures has allowed me to better understand the challenges that specialized surgeons face and how MediVis may tackle these problems.
 So, doing your research and focusing your questions prior to entering a customer interview is unequivocally beneficial to finding product-market fit.

 Another lesson learned is to always ask how and why.
 For example, I have often asked surgeons to expand upon their answers that include terms like “technical solution” and “pre-op information”, which has led to much more specific terms like “mobile or tablet technology with software made by X” or “the alignment and placement of the screws.”

 The first few weeks of SLP have been very exhausting but so incredibly rewarding.
 Through my interviews, I have begun to better understand my customer ecosystem, though I still have so much to learn.

 Hospital procurement systems are extremely complicated.
 Brace yourself!

+While most of the people are approaching urgent care Queens blvd to seek emergency health treatment.
 Just few weeks into our interviews, we learned that while surgeons influence the purchasing decisions, they rely on separate departments and committees to research vendors and sign contracts.
 We are planning to interview employees who deal with the hospital procurement processes.